🇯🇵 日本語 | 🇺🇸 English

 warning: unused variable 'x'

 Cause: A declared variable is never used.
-Remove it if unused, or look for a missed use.
+Either remove it or check whether you meant to use it somewhere.

 warning: control reaches end of non-void function

-Cause: A non-void function has a path that does not return.
+Cause: A non-void function has a code path that doesn't return a value.

 int max(int a, int b) {